ministryofjustice/hmpps-circleci-orb/README.md

 To publish a new production version:
 * Create a PR to the `Alpha` branch with your changes.
 This will act as a "staging" branch.
+* Consider adding to the release notes.
+Especially for breaking changes.
 * When ready to publish a new production version, create a PR from `Alpha` to `master`.
 The Git Subject (commit message of the most recent commit - `git log -1 --pretty=%s.`) should include `[semver:patch|minor|release|skip]` to indicate the type of release.
 * On merge, the release will be published to the orb registry automatically.